nickfrosty/website_nuxt/content/blog/2022/2022-micro-viral-tweet-and-a-marketing-fail.md

 ## The tweet

 As part of my goal to [#buildinpublic](https://twitter.com/nickfrosty/status/1477021010591420418?s=20), I have been more active on twitter.
 Posting more regularly, including use "tweet scheduler" tools like TweetDeck to queue up some posts to automatically send out when I am at my day job.
-Nothing to extravagant, just 1 post a day.
+Nothing too extravagant, just 1 post a day.

 This [micro viral tweet](https://twitter.com/nickfrosty/status/1484867190159556608?s=20) that I had was one of these such queued tweets.